yutopp/rill/README.md

 ## Influences
 + Freedom of C++
 + Compiletime features, UFCS, modules of Dlang
-+ Resource management os Rust
++ Resource management of Rust
 + Macros of Scala